bemcho/ClingSandbox/README.md

 If you have installed the files mentioned in any *.cling file, you should be able to run it in cling(copy paste)

-For emacs you may use cling/cling.el under https://github.com/bemcho/misc which is my .emacs.d setup for C++ devevlopment
+For emacs you may use cling/cling.el under https://github.com/bemcho/misc

+which is my .emacs.d ready for C++ development

 For more see: https://github.com/tuhdo/emacs-c-ide-demo